Overview

 Longitudinal Clinic

 The outpatient clinic focuses on teaching evidence-based approaches to outpatient evaluation and management and on delivering world-class care to patients with a wide array of pulmonary diseases.
-During non-MICU months, fellows have ½ of clinic each week, continuing throughout their three years of fellowship.
-Fellows assume the role of the patients primary pulmonologist and also benefit from supervision by on-site faculty who do not have additional patient care responsibilities during the time they are with the fellows.
+Except during ALD and MICU months, fellows have ½ day of clinic each week, continuing throughout their three years of fellowship.
+In the first year, fellows have one rotation in outpatient specialty clinics, where they rotate among different subspecialty areas to get a basic understanding of those areas and to recruit a diverse patient panel to their continuity clinics.
+Fellows assume the role of the patients’ primary pulmonologist and also benefit from supervision by on-site faculty who do not have additional patient care responsibilities during the time they are with the fellows.

 Specialty Clinics

 During the second and third year of the fellowship, fellows may electively participate in specialty clinics as a rotation or in a longer-term, longitudinal fashion.
 Specialty clinics offer fellows a unique opportunity to see patients who have been referred to Cleveland Clinic from around the world for specialty care and to work alongside faculty who are leaders in their respective field.
-Specialty clinic opportunities exist in Interstitial Lung Disease, Sarcoidosis, Lung Cancer, Cystic Fibrosis, Interventional Bronchoscopy, Asthma, Lung Transplantation, Pulmonary Vascular Disease, Sleep and Neuromuscular Disease.
+Specialty clinic opportunities exist in Interstitial Lung Disease, Sarcoidosis, Lung Cancer, Cystic Fibrosis, Non-CF Bronchiectasis, Interventional Bronchoscopy, COPD, Asthma, Lung Transplantation, Pulmonary Vascular Disease, Occupational and Environmental Lung Disease, Sleep Medicine, and Neuromuscular Disease.

 Simulation Center

 Simulation in medical education enables learners to practice necessary skills in an environment that allows for errors and professional growth without risking patients' safety.
-With a 10,000-square-foot expansion of the Simulation Center Dry Lab, the creation of two Difficult Airway Centers and the renovation of the task-based simulation lab, Cleveland Clinic's Simulation Center is now at the cutting-edge of simulation training.
+Cleveland Clinic’s 10,000-square-foot Simulation and Advanced Skills Center (SASC) is at the cutting-edge of simulation training.
 Simulation-based teaching is built into the educational curriculum of our fellowship program.
-As part of their orientation, we train incoming fellows in invasive procedures and basic airway skills by using high-fidelity simulators and mannequins.
-Additionally, on an annual basis we offer courses on advanced airway management, hemodynamic assessment, ECMO, mechanical ventilation, and simulation-based assessment of clinical, procedural, and communication skills.
+As part of their orientation, we train incoming fellows in bedside procedures, ICU ultrasound and echo, and basic airway skills, using high-fidelity simulators and clinical grade technology.
+Additionally, on an annual basis we offer courses on advanced airway management, hemodynamic assessment, ECMO, mechanical ventilation, and tracheostomy care.